The

 the Newman Stern Company who also sold crystal radio items and

-The Red Heads are quite oncommon and I am glad to have five pairs all
+hardware.
+The Red Heads are quite oncommon and I am glad to have

 Red Seal headphones were made by MESCO Manhattan Electric Supply